thlepsch/mycode/README.md

 # mycode (Project Title)

+I want to learn how to speak python.
+Hisssss.
+HISSSSSSS.

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?

 ## Getting Started